iamserda/FetchingAPI/README.md

 # FetchingAPI
-An application that generates resources(text,assets) from 2 API on the web: Chuck Norris and JSONPlaceholder.
+An application that generates resources(text, assets) from 2 API on the web: Chuck Norris and JSONPlaceholder.
 Displays them in an appealing yet simple UI.